 Fluids are important for nearly all symptoms in our bodies that are frequently experienced during pregnancy such as constipation and headaches.
 Everyone’s fluids needs will be different and vary based on factors like heat, age, activity level, and weight.
 On average, aiming for about 100 ounces of fluids per day is a good goal to start with.

-Water is needed to form amniotic fluid, for all the extra blood volume in pregnancy, to carry nutrients and oxygen to the baby, to build new cells and tissues, and help flush out waste.
+Water is needed to form amniotic fluid, for all the extra blood volume in pregnancy, to carry nutrients and oxygen to the baby, to build new cells and tissues, lower risk of urinary tract infections, and help flush out waste.
 It’s also needed to keep the mother’s joints and muscles lubricated, and reduce muscle cramps, soreness, and fatigue.
+Staying hydrated helps build new tissue and repair tissue utilized in exercise.

 Plus, drinking plenty of water aids in digestion and reduces common symptoms of pregnancy like constipation, fatigue, headaches, and upset stomach.
 As you can see water and fluids are important for so many reasons during pregnancy!
 For both mom and baby.

-The best way to stay hydrated during pregnancy is, of course, to drink plenty of water!
-But, there are also many other ways to stay hydrated and help you meet your fluid goals during those nine months.
-Today, we’re sharing some hydration tips that can help keep you on the right track.
+The best way to stay hydrated during pregnancy is, of course, to drink plenty of water every day!
+But, there are also many other ways to stay hydrated and help you meet your fluid goals during those nine months besides plain water.
+Today, we’re sharing some hydration tips that can help keep pregnant women on the right track.
 Let’s dive right in!

 9 Ways To Stay Hydrated During Pregnancy